dotmesh-io/docs/hugo/content/references/api.md

 While it _is_ possible to authenticate to the API by submitting a user's password instead of their API key, we **strongly** recommend against it; future implementations may remove this ability entirely.
 The password is intended for use when users log into administrative interfaces and supply their username and password through a login screen, rather than being stored; API keys are intended to be stored, and can be easily revoked by the user.
 Use the API key instead.

-The **sole** exception to theh above rule is API methods to manage the user account, which are explicitly prohibited from use with just an API key, so that a lost API key is not able to permanently compromise an account.
+The **sole** exception to the above rule is API methods to manage the user account, which are explicitly prohibited from use with just an API key, so that a lost API key is not able to permanently compromise an account.
 These will be discussed below.

 #### Local
 If you are communicating with a local cluster you will have a single username `admin` and a single available API key.
 You can retrieve the key in a number of ways, depending on how you created your dotmesh cluster.